 The most common goal of counseling for children is “helping your child successfully cope with challenging situations that trigger [uncomfortable] emotions” (R.Y.
 Landham, Ph.D., Child Counseling).

 If you have noticed behavior in your child that has suddenly changed or has been going on for a while that does not seem normal for him or her or that of which you believe he or she may need professional help, do not hesitate.
-Child counseling can be the right next step for you and your family to help your child move through difficult experiences and be able to effectively handle similar things later.
+Child counseling with counselors at San Diego Christian Counseling can be the right next step for you and your family to help your child move through difficult experiences and be able to effectively handle similar things later.

 Resources: